March 6, 2026 8 min read

 AI for loan servicing

-AI can be used to monitor your loan portfolio to identify the right customers who might benefit from additional lending products or those who are struggling and might need extra support.
-This can result in higher lending revenue and lower customer acquisition costs, but it can also help your bottom line by increasing repayment rates.
+AI can be used to monitor your loan portfolio, identifying high-performing customers who might benefit from additional lending products, as well as those who are struggling and might need extra support.
+This results in higher lending revenues through strategic marketing to successful customers, but it can also help your bottom line by increasing repayment rates.

 AI for lending customer service